 What if a medical emergency arises?

-We carry First aid kit and regular medicines with us and in case of other medical emergencies, the trek leader will arrange for the trekker to reach the nearest road head.
-No doctors are available nearby.
+We carry First aid kit and in case of other medical emergencies, the trek leader will arrange for the trekker to reach the nearest road head.
 A vehicle has to be arranged till Leh to get medical facilities.
 Additional costs are involved for emergencies and they will be borne by trekker only.
-Before the trek, it’s your responsibility to get a medical fitness certificate.
+Before the trek, it’s your responsibility to get a medical fitness certificate and insurance.

 Do you think I should bring some medicines with me?